 Interview with Nikolai Astrup, Norwegian Minister of International Development.

-In 2017, the Government of Norway donated a core contribution of USD 9 million to UN Women.
-In addition, the Government contributed USD 14.5 million in non-core support – bringing its overall 2017 contribution to approximately USD 23.5 million and making Norway UN Women’s third largest contributor.
+In 2018, the Government of Norway contributed regular resources of USD 10.8 million to UN Women.
+In addition, the Government contributed USD 14.5 million in other resources support—bringing its overall 2018 contribution to approximately USD 25.4 million and making Norway UN Women’s third-largest contributor.
 In an interview, Minister of International Development of Norway, Nikolai Astrup, explains why gender equality is a top priority in foreign and development policy.

 Why is UN Women a good fit for channelling your development assistance?